teslamotors/informed/stories/Intro/FormState/README.md

 Thats a great question!
 There are many ways so lets take a look at a few!

-Below is the same example as above, except this time, we show you how to access the form state and render out the values that are changing.
+Below is a similar example, except this time, we show you how to access the form state and render out the values that are changing.

 **